-Tar archive files can be created by going back one directory from the source directory with "cd ...", then issue the command "tar of pcmatrix.tar pcMatrix/".
-Then gzip it: gzip pcmatrix.tar.
+Tar archive files can be created by going back one directory from the source directory with "cd ...", then issue the command "tar cf pinemarten2025.tar pinemarten2025/".
+Then gzip it: gzip pinemarten2025.tar.
 Upload this file to Canvas.
 Canvas automatically adds student names to uploaded files.